FireBlinkLTD/prxi-openid-connect/README.md

     "pattern": "/public/.*",
     # for non-public mappings (pages and APIs) claims should be provided to grant access to the resource
     "claims": {
-      # claims can reference one or many named paths (refer to the JWT_CLAIM_PATHS environment variable configuration)
+      # claims can reference one or many named paths (refer to the JWT_AUTH_CLAIM_PATHS environment variable configuration)
       "name": [
         # a hit on either one of the claims can grant user access to the resource
         "role1",